goncy/community/data/entries/jereconjota.md

 #### Developer and Dragon Ball lover

-"Work hard, study well and eat and sleep plenty, and pley well too.
+"Work hard, study well and eat and sleep plenty, and play well too.
 That's the Turtle Hermit way to learn."
 — Master Roshi 🐲🟠

 ---